 Malfunctioning Water Valve

 A water valve has a small screen on it that is designed to help remove minerals and sediment from water.
 When the valve screen is not cleaned, it can cause sediment buildup to occur and causes problems allowing water through the valve.
 The problem with a broken valve is that it can let too much water pass, causing the ice maker to overfill the trays, which leads to additional water drips and freezing inside the machine.

 Turning Off a Water Valve

-The water line is normally a small copper line with a t-valve attached to it.
+The water line is typically a small copper line with a t-valve attached to it.
 Once you find the valve, you will be able to turn off the cold water running into the fridge.
 With the water turned off, you can make repairs to the freezer and ice machine as needed before turning the valve back on, and allowing water to flow into the freezer again.

-Troubleshooting an Icemaker
+Troubleshooting an Ice Maker

 - Control arm out of position